drnitinmalik/drnitinmalik/README.md

 - 🌱 I’m currently learning recurrent neural networks
 - 🤔 I’m looking for help with Autoencoders
 - ⚡ Fun fact: Go to github repository.
 Replace com by dev in URL to edit code in web editor
+- ⚡ Fun fact: Go to github repository.
+Replace github.com by nbviewer.org/github in URL to open notebook in Jupyter nbviewer
 - 📫 You can find me on [![Twitter][1.2]][1] and on [![LinkedIn][2.2]][2].
 <!-- Icons -->
 [1.2]: http://i.imgur.com/wWzX9uB.png (twitter icon without padding)